scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

    respectively.
 Several profiling techniques were used to determine potential areas for improvement including Python's cProfile and line_profiler packages, and other tools like Intel Vtune and Tau.
-Once we identified expensive kernels, we used the following techniques: 1) JIT-compiling hotspots using Numba (the most successful strategy so far) and 2) re-structuring the code to compute and store key data structures rather than repeatedly calling expensive functions.
+Once we identified expensive kernels, we used the following techniques: 1) JIT-compiling hotspots using Numba and 2) re-structuring the code to compute and store key data structures rather than repeatedly calling expensive functions.
 We have considered Dask as a more flexible and robust alternative to MPI for parallelism in the DESI extraction code, but have found that once a code has been designed